Ms. Dora is a Certified Christian Counselor. Her views on singleness, premarital and marital issues are influenced by her Christian beliefs.

 Traveling the same road the second time, couples want to experience the joys that evaded them the first time.
-By now, they have moved beyond the naïvety that says, “We love each other, and that’s all that matters.”
+By now, they have moved beyond the naïvety of “We love each other, and that’s all that matters.”
 Experience tells them that some preparation is necessary.

-New mates are unable to really love each other unless the emotional debris from the last relationship has been cleared away.
+New mates cannot really love each other unless the emotional debris from the last relationship has been cleared away.
 If both are second-timers, it takes double effort to get ready.

 Boost Your Confidence